plewis/plewis.github.io/phylogenetics/lab-ape.md

 ### Put a dot at each node

-FALSE (F) is the default for the **pts** parameter, but you can add dots by changing it to TRUE (T):
+FALSE (F) is the default for the `pts` parameter, but you can add dots by changing it to TRUE (T):

     plotTree(t, pts=T)

 ### Change the plotting style

-The default for **type** is "phylogram", but "fan" and "cladogram" are options:
+The default for `type` is "phylogram", but "fan" and "cladogram" are options:

     plotTree(t, type="fan")
     plotTree(t, type="cladogram")

 ## Diversification analyses

 APE can perform some lineage-through-time type analyses.
-The tree read in from the file <tt>yule.tre</tt> that you already have in memory is perfect for testing APE's diversification analyses because we know (since it is based on simulated data) that this tree was generated under a pure-birth (Yule) model.
+The tree read in from the file `yule.tre` that you already have in memory is perfect for testing APE's diversification analyses because we know (since it is based on simulated data) that this tree was generated under a pure-birth (Yule) model.

 ### Lineage through time plots